The property pessimists are out again telling us how a rising interest rates will lead to real estate Armageddon.

 Well, they’ve been proven wrong, as owners of well-located properties in most of our capital cities and many of our regional centres have enjoyed substantial growth in the value of their properties.

-Yet the property pessimists are out again telling us how a major depression caused by the coronavirus pandemic will lead to real estate Armageddon.
+Yet the property pessimists are out again telling us how a rising interest rates will lead to real estate Armageddon.

 Now I know at times their arguments seem to make sense, but history has proven them wrong.

 The average price of a home in the major capitals of Australia has just kept going up and up.